Haskell-Things/HSlice/README.md

-# Slicer
+# HSlice

-a slicer and G-code generator for RepRap firmwares, in Haskell
+A slicer and G-code generator for RepRap firmwares, in Haskell.

 ### to compile
 Run `make` from the root directory of this repository.